Millipedes

 Description

-Fortunately, they don't pose much of a threat to humans.
+Fortunately, millepedes don't pose much of a threat to humans.
 They don't spread disease by carrying pathogens, and they don't cause damage to structures or property.
-Their self-defense mechanisms are mainly chemical secretions, some of which cause a mild skin discoloration.
+Their self-defense mechanisms are mainly chemical secretions, some of which could cause a mild skin discoloration.
 Others may have detachable bristles, and tropical species may have stronger chemicals capable of causing pain or itching.
 As a defense mechanism, both millipedes and centipedes will curl up into a tight spiral so that their rigid exoskeleton protects their soft underbelly.

 Breeding Habits

 A male millipede must woo a female into breeding, as his advances can seem like a threat, sending her into an impenetrable spiral.
 He may massage her back by gently walking on her, produce a soothing sound or use his sex pheromones to get her in the mood.
 She'll then deposit 100 or more eggs into a burrowed nest where they'll gestate for several weeks.
 Hatchlings develop body segments as they molt toward adulthood.
-Millipedes in captivity have lives as long as 10 years, but their lifespan in the wild is indeterminate.
+Millipedes in captivity have lived as long as 10 years, but their lifespan in the wild is indeterminate.

 Geography